Akmeena4u/CS-Fundamentals-for-placements/001_DBMS - Most asked interview questions/SET1_Intro to Dbms : ER model-Relational model.md

 ### Explain the key differences between data and information.

-> Data is a collection of facts, while information puts those facts into context.
+> - Data is a collection of facts, while information puts those facts into context.
->Data has two types -  Quantitative data is numerical and includes measurements like weight, volume, and cost.
+> -Data has two types -  Quantitative data is numerical and includes measurements like weight, volume, and cost.
 Qualitative data is descriptive and non-numerical, including attributes like name, gender, and hair color. while info does not have types
-> Data is raw and unorganized, whereas information is organized.
+> -Data is raw and unorganized, whereas information is organized.
->  Data points are individual and sometimes unrelated; information maps out data to provide a big-picture view.
+> - Data points are individual and sometimes unrelated; information maps out data to provide a big-picture view.
->  Data on its own is meaningless, but when analyzed and interpreted, it becomes meaningful information.
+> - Data on its own is meaningless, but when analyzed and interpreted, it becomes meaningful information.
-> Data does not depend on information, but information depends on data.
+> - Data does not depend on information, but information depends on data.
-> Data typically comes in the form of graphs, numbers, figures, or statistics, while information is presented through words, language, thoughts, and ideas.
+> - Data typically comes in the form of graphs, numbers, figures, or statistics, while information is presented through words, language, thoughts, and ideas.
->  Data isn’t sufficient for decision-making, but information enables decisions.
+> - Data isn’t sufficient for decision-making, but information enables decisions.

 ### What is a database?